2014 French Senate election: Political context

 Elections for the National Assembly were held on 10 and 17 June 2012.
 The Socialist Party combined with its allies to win 331 out of a potential 577 seats.
 These seats were composed of the Socialist Party winning 280 seats, the Greens winning 17, the Radical Party of the Left winning 12, and the Miscellaneous Left winning 22 seats.
 Results from the other parties saw the UMP win 194 seats, the Miscellaneous Right win 15, the New-Centre win 12, the Left-Front win 10, the Radical Party win 9, and other Independents win 6.

 France held municipal elections on 23 March 2014, in which the results saw the Socialist Party lose control of 155 towns.
 Overall, the Socialist Party won 40% of the votes, which was only slightly above the record high abstention rate of 36%.
 Following the results of the municipal election, French President François Hollande announced that he would be changing the Prime Minister in his administration.
 The French Prime Minister at the time, Jean-Marc Ayrault, promptly resigned publicly on 31 March 2014, and was subsequently replaced by Manuel Valls on 1 April 2014.

 On 23 August 2014, one month prior to the French senate election, the French economy minister Arnaud Montebourg criticised President Hollande, citing that France "shouldn't be aligning itself with the obsessions of the German right".
 The education minister Benoit Hamon also voiced his criticism of Hollande's government.
 These criticisms arose during a time of low growth for France, during which unemployment was 11%, and economic growth was 0.5%.
 In response, President Hollande tasked Valls with forming a new government more in line with the government's administration.
-Valls pledged that the new administration would focus on deficit cuts, and pro-business tax reforms.
+Valls pledged that the new administration would focus on deficit cuts and pro-business tax reforms.
 These movements created a divide in the Socialist party, as an increasing number of ministers under Hollande's government agreed with Montebourg's views.
 Numerous centre-right politicians also called for Montebourg to step down from his position as economy minister.

 Candidates

 The 2014 French senate election saw 1,733 candidates run for 178 available seats in the senate.
 This was the highest number of recorded candidates to date, compared to 1,374 candidates in 2011, and 754 candidates in 2008, showing an increase of roughly 25% from 2011 to 2014.
 118 candidates were running for their second consecutive term in the senate.
 Women made up 42% of candidates, which was slightly lower than the record of 43% set in the 2004 senate election.
-The youngest and oldest candidates were 24 and 88 years old respectively, with the average age being 55 years old.
+The youngest and oldest candidates were 24 and 88 years old respectively, with the average age being 55.
 The French senate has 348 total seats, which had risen from 343 in 2011 to reflect an increase in the total national population.